ZeynelKoca/Twitter-Bot-Twist/README.md

 # Twitter-Bot-Sisko
 A simple Twitter bot that calculates how many days are left until a specific date.
-The bot runs on a public Heroku server and goes through a scheduled task once every day in order to tweet how many days are left.
+The bot runs on a public Heroku server and goes through a scheduled task once every day in order to tweet out how many days are left.

 You can find the bot on Twitter @BotSisko or click [here](https://twitter.com/BotSisko)